 Dr. Christine J. Sobek became the fourth president of Waubonsee Community College on July 1, 2001.
-In this role, she is responsible for the overall leadership of the college — which serves nearly 32,000 students each year, employs approximately 1,400 faculty and staff, and offers educational programs and services at a network of four permanent campuses located across the 624-square-mile college district and through extensive online offerings.
+In this role, she is responsible for the overall leadership of the college — which serves more than 19,000 credit and non-credit students each year, employs approximately 1,400 faculty and staff, and offers educational programs and services at a network of four permanent campuses located across the 624-square-mile college district and through extensive online offerings.

 Dr. Sobek has more than 35 years of community college administrative experience.
 Prior to her appointment as president, Dr. Sobek served in several administrative roles at Waubonsee, including provost from 2000-2001; executive vice president for Educational Affairs from 1997-2000; assistant vice president for Instruction from 1993-1997; assistant vice president for Student Development from 1991-1993; and dean of Student Development from 1989-1991.

 Dr. Sobek joined Waubonsee in 1989 after 11 years of employment at the College of Lake County in Grayslake, Illinois.
 Her leadership roles at that college included executive assistant to the President; director of Personnel, Affirmative Action officer; and director of Placement.

 In addition, Dr. Sobek’s experience includes service as an adjunct faculty member at Trinity College, Deerfield, Illinois from 1985-1989 and as an assistant director of Student Affairs at Lyman Briggs Residential College at Michigan State University.